BEREA, Ohio (AP) The Cleveland Browns already have their first win: Myles Garrett is ready for training camp.

-The No. 1 overall pick in this year's draft, Garrett suffered a left lateral foot sprain during minicamp in June.
+Garrett suffered a left lateral foot sprain while rushing quarterback Brock Osweiler during minicamp in June.
 He was placed in a walking boot and there was some concern that he might be sidelined for an extensive period.

-However, coach Hue Jackson said Wednesday that Garrett is ''totally healthy'' and will be on the field when camp opens Thursday.
+However, coach Hue Jackson said Wednesday that Garrett is ''totally healthy'' and will be on the field for the team's first workout.
 Garrett will be monitored during practices and it's possible he could be kept out of some drills.

 More AP NFL: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL